Other UI Student Resources

 Health and Wellness Resource List

-The Office of the Sexual Misconduct Response Coordinator (OSMRC) coordinates the university's response to reports of sexual assault, sexual harassment, dating violence, domestic violence, and stalking when those reports involve members of or visitors to the university community.
+Office of Institutional Equity (OIE). coordinates the university's response to reports of sexual assault, sexual harassment, dating violence, domestic violence, and stalking when those reports involve members of or visitors to the university community.
 Whatever your connection—whatever brings you to this website—you are not alone as you seek to address the problems you're facing.
 And we are here to assist.

 The Student Disability Services (SDS) at the University of Iowa strives to ensure a fair learning environment where students are able to succeed based on their own efforts and initiative.
 The SDS staff aspires the UI be a learning facility where students are unhampered in their academic pursuits by disadvantages associated with their particular disability.

 Housing and Legal Services Resources

 Housing and Legal Services Resources List

 Student Legal Services (SLS) provides high quality, free advice and affordable legal representation for currently enrolled University of Iowa students.
 Whether you have questions regarding an alcohol offense, are considering a divorce, or need consultation before signing a lease or contract, SLS's professionally-trained staff is ready and willing to help you.
 SLS has helped University of Iowa students for more than 45 years.
 Know your rights.

 The University of Iowa Student Government’s (UISG) Renter’s Guide for 2019-2020 provides you with data on landlords and property management companies in the Iowa City area, which was gathered from a survey administered by UISG in the spring of 2019.
 UISG hopes the information contained here will help to clarify questions that may arise during your search for off-campus housing and will contribute to the making of well-informed decisions when signing a lease.